Decide Which Football Tour Is For You

 Allow enough lead-in time to plan your tour and raise funds: try and plan 6 – 9 months ahead and decide your maximum tour budget at the outset, this will help decide which tours are possible.
 Be realistic and ensure you all agree.

 Do you prefer a Tournament Tour or a Friendship Tour, or maybe you are looking for a training break?
-Remember most International Tournaments are in the school holidays at Easter, in May and early Summer.
+Remember most International Tournaments are in the school holidays at Easter, in May, June, July and October.
 Depending on where you want to go we can arrange a Friendship Tour at any time of the year.

 Customise a Tour